 Begin by loading 5 microliters of trypan blue into a sterile 10 microliter glass Hamilton syringe equipped with a 34-gauge blunt needle [1].
 Then, insert the loaded syringe needle through the self-sealing corneal tunnel into the anterior chamber [2].

 WIDE: Talent loading trypan blue solution into the syringe.
 Videographer: Please take a still image of talent performing this action.
 Make sure that it is at least a half-body shot with the talent's face visible and zoom out so we have room for cropping

+Added: Still image of talent performing injection

 SCOPE: To be provided by authors: inserting the needle into the anterior chamber through the tunnel.